Raghav67816/NanoUI/readme.md

 You can even make custom widgets !!!!!

 **Please note that the project is still under development.
 However, API design will remain consistant more widgets and fixes will pushed regularly.**

+## Installation / Usage

+It is recommended to use PlatformIO

+ - Download the latest source code.
+ - Unzip and move the folder to your lib folder of your PlatformIO project folder.
+ - Write your code
+ - Flash your firmware to your board.